TL;DR

 This is the most important principle of UK private health insurance.

-Acute Condition: A disease, illness, or injury that is likely to respond quickly to treatment and lead to a full recovery.
+Acute Condition: A disease, illness, or injury that is likely to respond quickly to treatment and lead to a recovery.
 Examples include a broken bone, appendicitis, cataracts, a hernia, or a joint requiring replacement.
 PMI is designed for these conditions.

 Chronic Condition: A disease, illness, or injury that has one or more of the following characteristics: it needs long-term monitoring, it has no known cure, it is likely to recur, or it requires ongoing management.
 Examples include diabetes, asthma, high blood pressure, multiple sclerosis, and most forms of arthritis.